codeship/screencast-storyboards/blogposts/node-bitbucket-nodejitsu.md

 [![Click on the arrow to the right to access the build details][screenshot-first-build-running-details]][screenshot-first-build-running-details]

-And a few seconds later your build succeeded!
+A few seconds later your build succeeded!
 Great!

 [![Look at all the commands that are running][screenshot-first-build-finished]][screenshot-first-build-finished]